Thailand - South

 ESSENTIAL!
 Please be sure that your bicycle is in perfect condition before you leave home.
 Again, if in doubt please consult your local bike shop.

-Eric Lay on Thailand - South
+David Dowling on Thailand - South

 Rental Bikes: If you wish to hire a bicycle we can arrange for the hire of good quality cycles from our in-country agent.
 Typically these bikes are mountain bikes, often Trek 3 series or similar.
 Please request a hire bike at the time of booking.
 Payment for hire bikes can be made with the balance of the tour payment or in cash on arrival.

 Rental Bicycle Recommendation.
 Although our hire bikes come equipped with a saddle if you have a saddle you use and are happy with it is strongly recommended that you use it on tour.
 If you use SPD type shoes please bring your own matching pedals.
 We are happy to fit these for you.
 You may also like to bring bar ends if you use them at home.

 (meals key: B = breakfast; L = lunch; D = dinner)